CZ-NIC/knot/doc/running.rst

     $ knotc -c master.conf reload

-If you want *IXFR-out* differences created from changes you make to a zone file, enable :ref:`ixfr-from-differences` in ``zones`` statement, then reload your server as seen above.
-If *SOA*'s *serial* is not changed no differences will be created.
+If you want to enable ixfr differences creation from changes you make to a zone file, enable :ref:`template_ixfr-from-differences` in the zone configuration and reload your server as seen above.
+If *SOA*'s *serial* is not changed, no differences will be created.

 If you want to refresh the slave zones, you can do this with the ``knotc refresh`` action::

     $ knotc -c slave.conf refresh

-For the zone retransfer, there is also additional command ``-f``.
+For the zone retransfer, there is also an additional command ``-f``.